Charles Njoku, younger brother of Browns TE David Njoku, could grow into North Jersey's premier football player

 Charles Njoku is still growing, and still growing as a football player.

-The Wayne Hills senior wide receiver is the No. 12-ranked prospect in New Jersey according to 24/7 sports.
+The Wayne Hills senior wide receiver is the No. 12-ranked prospect in New Jersey according to 247 Sports.
 But when all is said and done, he could be the best.

 You probably already know Charles’ brothers: David, entering his second year after being a first round pick of the Cleveland Browns, and Evidence, a highly-rated redshirt freshman wide receiver at Miami.